Written by Paul J Bucknell on May, 28, 2019

 Summary

 John’s insight reveals the huge gap between contentment and want.
-Contentment accepts one’s starting point in life and goes from there proving oneself through the way he uses his gifting.
-I seek and trust God to give what I need to serve Him.
-My drive consists of my dedication to carefully use what the Lord has given me rather than trying to be someone else.
-Exceptionalism, then, begins in our hearts, enabling us to excel at using what he has given us to bring glory to His Name.
+Contentment accepts one’s starting point in life and goes from there, proving oneself through the way one uses one's gifting.
+I seeko give me what I need to serve Him.
+My drive consists of my dedication to carefu and trust God tlly using what the Lord has given me rather than trying to be someone else.
+Exceptionalism, then, begins in our hearts, enabling us to excel at using what He has given us to bring glory to His Name.

 John 3:27 Study Questions